Unit Ei 1644: Human experiments

 "[the prisoners] were all naked and kept in cages that looked like cages for birds and animals, very small, in the size of 1.2 meters to 1.30 meters in hight, side and width.
 They had to always have their legs crossed...
 After we injected live germs in to prisoners, we would wait until germs spread in the blood, then we would take out all their blood".

 After about six months of captivity, prisoners would be taken to the "treatment room" where they would be put to sleep with chloroform and cut open at their inguinal artery: after the body was emptied of enough blood "the body would start shaking in convulsions".
 The contaminated blood would then be used to infect food or given to flies who would then be used as a biological weapon.

-When the war ended, the remaining test subjects were killed, the East Zhingsahn Street complex was destroyed with explosive charges and the staff evacuated.
+When the war ended, the remaining test subjects were killed, the East Zhongshan Street complex was destroyed with explosive charges and the staff evacuated.